-This may come as a surprise to you but there is a virtual consensus among scholars, including skeptical scholars, that the historical Jesus was a miracle-worker — particularly that he was a healer and exorcist, who performed deeds during his ministry that were considered by his contemporaries (i.e. his disciples and others) as miracles.
-However these “miracles” are interpreted though (e.g. authentic miracles as a result of divine power or healings of psychosomatic illnesses) is another matter.
-With that said, yes, the evidence is that good!
+This may come as a surprise to you but there is a virtual consensus among contemporary scholars, including skeptical scholars, that the historical Jesus was a miracle worker — particularly, that he was a healer and exorcist who performed deeds that were viewed by his contemporaries as miracles.
+The disagreement among scholars is not over whether Jesus performed miracles or not, but over how these miracles are to be interpreted (e.g. healings of organic illnesses and therefore pointing to divine causation, healings of psychosomatic illnesses, the result of the placebo effect, etc).
+Yes, the evidence for Jesus being a miracle worker is that good!

-In this three-part article, we will examine the historical evidence for Jesus as a miracle-worker in part I, look at and address the responses of skeptics to this fact about Jesus in part II and come to a conclusion to our entire discussion in part III.
+This article is divided into three sections.
+In section I, we will examine the historical evidence for Jesus as a miracle worker.
+In section II, we will look at and address the responses of skeptics to this fact about Jesus.
+Finally, in section III, we will come to a conclusion to our entire discussion.

-Ultimately, in this article, I will argue that the miracles of Jesus are best explained as a result of divine power and that naturalistic explanations (e.g. healings of psychosomatic illnesses and the result of the placebo effect) fail to completely and compellingly account for the evidence.
-With that said, let us begin our look at the evidence — seeing how Jesus’ miracles satisfy the criteria of authenticity as used in scholarship.
+In this article, I will argue that the miracles of Jesus are best explained as a result of divine power and that naturalistic explanations (e.g. healings of psychosomatic illnesses or the result of the placebo effect) fail to completely and compellingly account for the data.
+With that said, let us begin our look at the evidence and see the critical support Jesus’ miracle-working enjoys.

 I. The Historical Evidence